ahmedkamel180998/Mastering-Object-Oriented-Programming--OOP--Using-CPP/notes/CH08_Object-Oriented programming Relations [ Inheritance ] Part 03/CH08_VID01_Need to Know.md

 **Key Takeaways and Rules Summarized by the Instructor**

-- **Object from the Derived works as pointer to Derived One:** A pointer of the derived class type that is pointing to an object of the derived class type, will act like the object.
+- **Pointer from the Derived works as pointer to Derived One:** A pointer of the derived class type that is pointing to an object of the derived class type, will act like the object.
 - **Pointer From the Base to object of Derived will only access the Base part in the derived:** A base class pointer can point to a derived class object, but it will only be able to access the base class portion of that derived object.
 Compile-time checks and (without virtual functions) run-time method dispatch will be based on the base class's definition.
 - Always check according to the caller.